Vonng/pigsty/docs/PGSQL-DB.md

 pool_max_db_conn: 100           # optional, max database connections at database level, default 100
 ```

-Pgbouncer database list will be updated when [create database](#create-database) with Pigsty util & playbook.
+The Pgbouncer database list will be updated when [create database](#create-database) with Pigsty util & playbook.

 To access pgbouncer administration functionality, you can use the `pgb` alias as dbsu.

-There's a util function defined in `/etc/profile.d/pg-alias.sh`, that can allows you to reroute pgbouncer database traffic to a new host quickly, which can be used during zero-downtime migration.
+There's a util function defined in `/etc/profile.d/pg-alias.sh`, that can allow you to reroute pgbouncer database traffic to a new host quickly, which can be used during zero-downtime migration.

 ```bash
 # route pgbouncer traffic to another cluster member